-Budget Ideas for Back Yards
+Budget Ideas for Your Back Yard

 Your Back Yard Can Look Blooming Marvellous!

 Is your yard or garden in need of improvement?
 Is it colourless and lacking in imagination?
 Ways to transform it can be cheaper and easier than you might think.

 The rear yard of any property is often more neglected than the front which will be constantly on show.
 Yards can often deteriorate to a dumping ground for all manner of unsightly odds and ends over the winter months when they will see little use so even the keenest of gardeners will need to make some sort of an effort once spring returns and the grass begins to grow again.

 Once you've cleared the yard you need to designate a space for all your garden tools; a small but practical shed can not only serve its purpose as a home for your equipment but it can be made into a nice feature.

 Whatever size of yard you have you can still keep expenditure to a minimum with careful planning and a few trips to the local garden centre to price up items and find inspiration for further landscaping ideas.
 Many gardening outlets offer a computerised garden design service so you can maximise impact but still keep cost low.

 Don't forget the rear elevation of the building; although you may not feel the need to lavish too much attention on this - it will still be a backdrop to your nice new yard and will spoil the overall effect of your garden design efforts if it is an eyesore.
 Refresh paintwork, ironmongery and window frames to complete the makeover.
 Why not invest in some hanging baskets?
 These are cheap to buy and you can even get them ready made up with a selection of suitable plants.
 These will have the added benefit of enhancing both house and garden.

 Products and Materials to Help You Enhance Your Garden